-Action Status / Comments Action Item 7.2: Cospas-Sarsat Participants and MEOSAR providers should conduct analysis to identify suitable options for operating and managing acknowledgement services.
-Action Item 7.3: Cospas-Sarsat Participants and MEOSAR providers should develop technical proposals for acknowledgement services (including description of the required downlink signals and 406 MHz beacon specification / type approval requirements).
-Action Item 7.4: Cospas-Sarsat and MEOSAR providers should conduct analysis to identify improvements to the 406 MHz beacon specification for the MEOSAR system.
+Action Status / Comments Action Item 7.3: Cospas-Sarsat Participants and MEOSAR providers should develop technical proposals for acknowledgement services (including description of the required downlink signals and 406 MHz beacon specification / type approval requirements).
+Open Action Item 7.4: Cospas-Sarsat and MEOSAR providers should conduct analysis to identify improvements to the 406 MHz beacon specification for the MEOSAR system.
 The following points should be specifically addressed: a. changes in the channel coding (e.g. convolutional coding); b. the impact that new beacon specifications would have on System capacity; c. new modulation techniques to improve TDOA/FDOA performance; d. improvements to the message format; e. additional encoded data requested by SAR authorities; f. general optimisation of beacon parameters; g. technologies that could reduce the cost of the beacon; and h. the suitability of the MQPSK modulation for the MEOSAR TDOA time-tagging requirement.
-This document has been superseded by a later version Action Item 8.1: Cospas-Sarsat and MEOSAR providers should conduct analysis on the feasibility of developing MEOLUTs and identifying the associated LUT technical characteristics necessary for simultaneously receiving and processing the downlinks from: a. multiple MEOSAR satellites from the same MEOSAR constellation; and b. multiple MEOSAR satellites from different MEOSAR constellations.
-Action Item 8.2: Cospas-Sarsat and MEOSAR providers should conduct analysis and propose options for a MEOLUT ground segment architecture.
+Open Action Item 8.1: Cospas-Sarsat and MEOSAR providers should conduct analysis on the feasibility of developing MEOLUTs and identifying the associated LUT technical characteristics necessary for simultaneously receiving and processing the downlinks from: a. multiple MEOSAR satellites from the same MEOSAR constellation; and b. multiple MEOSAR satellites from different MEOSAR constellations.
+Open Action Item 8.2: Cospas-Sarsat and MEOSAR providers should conduct analysis and propose options for a MEOLUT ground segment architecture.
 The analysis should specifically address advantages and disadvantages of networking MEOLUTs, propose options for sharing MEOLUT beacon burst data measurements with other MEOLUTs, and identify specification and commissioning requirements for the MEOLUT data sharing function.
+Open Action Item 8.3: Cospas-Sarsat and MEOSAR providers should conduct analysis and propose MEOLUT functional, technical and commissioning requirements, that ensure that MEOLUTs will be capable of providing a service that satisfies the performance requirements identified at section 5.
+Open

-Action Status / Comments Action Item 8.3: Cospas-Sarsat and MEOSAR providers should conduct analysis and propose MEOLUT functional, technical and commissioning requirements, that ensure that MEOLUTs will be capable of providing a service that satisfies the performance requirements identified at section 5.
-Action Item 9.1: MEOSAR providers should conduct studies and trials to identify: a. what calibration information will be required to support Cospas-Sarsat performance requirements; b. the required update frequency of calibration information; and c. the most appropriate methods for obtaining and distributing calibration information.
-Action Item 10.1: Cospas-Sarsat and MEOSAR providers should develop proposals for the content and implementation of MEOSAR Demonstration and Evaluation Programmes.
-Action Item 10.2: Cospas-Sarsat and MEOSAR providers should develop proposals in respect of MEOSAR system requirements necessary for progressing to IOC.
-Action Item 10.3: MEOSAR providers should update the implementation schedules for their MEOSAR constellations.
+Action Status / Comments Action Item 9.1: MEOSAR providers should conduct studies and trials to identify: a. what calibration information will be required to support Cospas-Sarsat performance requirements; b. the required update frequency of calibration information; and c. the most appropriate methods for obtaining and distributing calibration information.
+Open Action Item 10.1: Cospas-Sarsat and MEOSAR providers should develop proposals for the content and implementation of MEOSAR Demonstration and Evaluation Programmes.
+Open Action Item 10.2: Cospas-Sarsat and MEOSAR providers should develop proposals in respect of MEOSAR system requirements necessary for progressing to IOC.
+Open Action Item 10.3: MEOSAR providers should update the implementation schedules for their MEOSAR constellations.
+On-going